no-relation/pollendome/README.md

  ```(2) ["one", "two"]```
   So it seems like Firefox implements it correctly, but Chrome does not.

-- The implement the Date object differently.
+- They implement the Date object differently.
 Consider:
 ```javascript
 new Date("2019-02-31")
 ```